storj/storj/docs/design/storagenode-graceful-exit-reports.md

 - The date the node completed the exit
 - GB Transferred (amount of data the node transferred during exiting)

-A Satellite operator also needs a report for nodes that have initiated the exit, but not completed it with a given timeframe.
+A satellite operator needs a list of nodes that have initiated an exit, but have not completed.
+This means we need a report for exiting nodes.

 This report should contain:
 - NodeID